ying-teaching/python-book/docs/index.md

 # Professional Python Programming

+What really separates world-class performers from everybody else is deliberate practice. - [Geoff Covin](https://geoffcolvin.com/books/talent-is-overrated/)

+Nobody can learn swimming or playing tennis only from books.
+A good book is about what to practice and how to practice.

 ## Why Another Python Book?

 > Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the Universe trying to produce bigger and better idiots.
 So far, the Universe is winning. - Rick Cook